 The Moe Family Fund for Statewide and Local Partners: Grant Guidelines

-The Moe Family Fund for Statewide and Local Partners supports current dues-paying members of the National Preservation Partners Network (NPPN) with grants focused on priority issues for the preservation field.
-For 2022, grant-funded projects must address one of the four Preservation Priorities:
+The Moe Family Fund for Statewide and Local Partners supports current dues-paying members of the National Preservation Partners Network (NPPN) with grants focused on strengthening preservation organizations and addressing pressing issues in the preservation field.
+For 2023, grant-funded projects will fall in one of three categories:

 Applicants are encouraged to embark on projects and activities outside the existing scope of their work, but the Fund also will support initiatives that take existing programs to a new level.
-Priority will be given to impactful and replicable projects and special consideration will be given to initiatives that focus on policy, advocacy, and practice.
-Priority also will be given to projects that have the potential to leverage additional financial support for the proposed work, and to projects that encourage collaboration and innovative partnerships.
+Priority will be given to innovative, impactful, and replicable projects.
+Priority will also be given to projects that have the potential to leverage additional financial support for the proposed work, and to projects that encourage collaboration and innovative partnerships.
 Projects may stand alone or be part of a larger initiative.

 Eligible Applicants